Choosing an annuity

 OK, but as a basic guide – what should I remember?

-- You can't change your mind – beyond any cancellation period you cannot reverse the decision.
+- Once you've purchased an annuity you can't change your mind – beyond any cancellation period you cannot reverse the decision.

-- You can choose an annuity that pays out an income to your spouse or other financial dependant, or select appropriate protection on your annuity through 'value protection' or payment for a guaranteed period.
-However you can't 'leave the pension pot' to someone else, regardless of when you die.
+- You can choose an annuity that pays out an income to your spouse or other financial dependant, following your death.
+Or you can select appropriate protection on your annuity through 'value protection' or payment for a guaranteed period.

 - You can't guarantee the income rate you'll get tomorrow.
 With the exception of the transaction period in which you take out an annuity, you will find the rates available on annuities fluctuate all the time.